Silverman v. Motorola, Inc.

 During the class period, as alleged in the second amended complaint, the company’s ability to deliver new 3G handsets had become significantly compromised because Freescale Semiconductor, Inc., the company’s vendor for 3G chips, was unable to deliver key 3G chips that were functional and in viable commercial quantities, and thus, Motorola was unable to deliver the new 3G handsets to key customers around the globe in the fourth quarter of 2006.
 In addition, the company allegedly entered into two sham intellectual property transactions in the third quarter of 2006 with Freescale and Qualcomm, Inc., both of which were not appropriately disclosed and violated numerous provisions of generally accepted accounting principles, for the purpose of concealing the dramatic financial impact that Motorola’s 3G failings had on its reported financial statements.
 Motorola’s handset business, now Motorola Mobility, Inc., has never gained back the dominant market share for mobile handsets that it enjoyed between 2002 and 2006.

 According to Tor Gronborg, the lead partner on the litigation team, “The $200 million settlement is just another example of how a dedicated team of Robbins Geller attorneys, paralegals and support staff painstakingly dedicated their work to bringing relevant evidence to bear concerning defendants’ liability, which led to the delivery of remarkable results for our clients and injured class members.”
-Ivy T. Ngo, a senior associate on the Motorola team, added, “We were really looking forward to trying this action to a jury before Judge St. Eve.
+Trig Smith, a partner on the Motorola team, added, “We were really looking forward to trying this action to a jury before Judge St. Eve.
 The team worked extremely hard to prepare the case for trial, and their efforts continued up to the eve of settlement.
 While the trial team was disappointed that they did not get to try the case, the dedication and skills of the Robbins Geller attorneys involved in this action are reflected in the significant settlement obtained for the class.”

 Silverman v.
 Motorola, Inc., No. 07 C 4507 (N.D.
 Ill.).